ChoGGi/SurvivingMars_CheatMods/Tutorials/Locales.md

 It'll return a list of translated and failed strings, as well as some context to where the error is.

-filepath is the path to the csv file Mods.ChoGGi_ExampleTranslateGame.env.CurrentModPath ..
+File Path is the path to the csv file Mods.ChoGGi_ExampleTranslateGame.env.CurrentModPath ..
 "Locale/Game.csv" or
 "AppData/Mods/Some Mod/Locales/file.csv"

-test_csv can be true to report columns above 5 (usual amount for translations).
+Test Columns can be true to report columns above 5 (usual amount for translations).
 It can also be a number for a custom amount of columns (if you get too many or not enough errors).

 for something like